fbpx

 Think of mentally dividing the frame into an equal grid of 9 boxes.
 When you align your subject along the intersecting lines, it’s very pleasing to the eye!

 Lucky for you, there’s no need to eyeball it!
-For iPhone, go to your phones settings, select Photos & Camera, and turn on the Grid function.
+For iPhone and Android, go to your phones settings, select Photos & Camera, and turn on the Grid function.

 Forget about the entire body needing to be in the frame or take photos of just hands or feet.
 Break the rules!
 Photography is art, not science, people!